Achievable logoAchievable logo

 Under HIPAA, employers must make full health care coverage available immediately (upon eligibility) to newly hired employees who were previously covered by a group policy for at least 12 months, with no break in coverage greater than 63 days.
 Coverage must be made available with no probationary, look back, or waiting periods.

-COBRA is a federal law that requires, upon the occurrence of a qualifying event, employers with 20 or more employees to provide for continuation of benefits under the employer’s group insurance plan for former employees and their dependents (at 102% of the required premium).
+COBRA is a federal law that requires, upon the occurrence of a qualifying event, employers with 20 or more employees to provide continuation of benefits under the employer’s group insurance plan for former employees and their dependents (at 102% of the required premium).
 COBRA provides transitional health care coverage until the employee and dependents can obtain coverage elsewhere.

 Generally, the maximum period of coverage continuation is 18 months.
 However, if the qualifying event was death, divorce, disability, or a dependent child attaining age 19, the maximum period of coverage continuation is 36 months.

-Upon the occurrence of a qualifying event, the employee or dependent has 60 days to notify the group insurer or plan administrator of their election to stay in the group plan through COBRA.
 In effect, former employees may use the 60 days as a period of “free coverage,” by electing COBRA and paying the premium only if a claim arises.
 If the employee takes a new job (and enrolls in a new group plan), their new group coverage will most likely take effect before the transitional period allowed under COBRA expires.
 However, if COBRA is elected, the premium must be paid within 45 days.

 HIPAA requires that every insurer who offers individual health insurance must offer at least two plans on a guaranteed issue basis to any individual who has elected and exhausted COBRA and is not eligible for coverage under any other group plan, Medicare, or Medicaid.